John Steinbacher

-John Steinbacher (1925-2015) was an author and investigative reporter.
+John Steinbacher (1925-2015) was an American author and investigative reporter.
 His controversial book The Child Seducers was an attack on the state of education in America during the 1960s.

 Background

 He was born to Joseph Steinbacher and Catherine Matyok in Foley, Alabama on October 18, 1925.
 He was educated at the Pacific University in Oregon.

 His book, The Child Seducers, was a best seller.

 Steinbacher had been a teacher in his time.
 For a decade he taught at Californian public schools until 1967.
 Then from 1967 to 1969, he had been a social worker for Los Angeles County Social Service.
 He had also been a newsman, radio announcer and author.
 He was also a member of the New York Academy of Sciences, the American Medical Writers Association, and the American Society of Association Executives.
 As a reporter he had worked for the Anaheim Bulletin.
 He also wrote a column for the paper, "School and Family".
 He was also a contributor to the monthly conservative newspaper, The Educator.

 In 1972, he wrote an article about John G. Schmitz, supportive of him, "Who Will Vote for Schmitz?" in the October 5 edition of the Kerrville Mountain Sun.
 By 1974 he was the director of the National Justice Foundation.